techy-robot/CACKLE/README.md

 Read the Architecture notes and [CONTRIBUTING.md](CONTRIBUTING.md) for more in-depth on this.

 # A Note on Project Management
-This project is managed transparently in this very repo.
-I am using Obsidian.md as my notetaking, documentation, and project management tool.
-A lot of the markdown files you will see in this repo might look a bit weird; that is due to the Wiki-links instead of markdown links and the YAML file front-matter that Obsidian supports.
-My system works well for one person, but I'm not sure how future proof this system is.
-You can find my sample vault here, which explains more: [GitHub - techy-robot/Project-Management-Obsidian-Sample-Vault](https://github.com/techy-robot/Project-Management-Obsidian-Sample-Vault).
+I am using Obsidian.md as my notetaking and documentation tool.
+A lot of the markdown files you will see in this repo might look a bit weird; that is due to the YAML file front-matter that Obsidian supports, and occasional plugins with custom code.